dlanza1/ExDeMon/doc/developers-guide.md

 Externally developed analysis must extend ch.cern.spark.metrics.analysis.Analysis.

-If same data need to be kept, this component can make use of a [Store](#store-for-stateful-components).
+If same data need to be kept, this component can have a [Status](#store-for-stateful-components).

 ### Analysis results sink